belav/csharpier/README.md

 ## CSharpier
 CSharpier is an opinionated code formatter for c#.
 It uses Roslyn to parse your code and re-prints it using its own rules.
 The printing process was ported from [prettier](https://github.com/prettier/prettier) but has evolved over time.
 CSharpier provides a few basic options that affect formatting and has no plans to add more.
-It follows the [Option Philosophy](https://prettier.io/docs/en/option-philosophy.html) of prettier
+It follows the [Option Philosophy](https://prettier.io/docs/en/option-philosophy.html) of prettier.

 ### Work In Progress
 CSharpier is still in active development.